BombenProdukt/badge.sh/README.md

 - Standardized development process by leveraging the Laravel ecosystem
 - Standardized API to be more consistent and predictable
 - Standardized color palette to be more consistent and predictable
+- Standardized test suite to ensure functionality of all components

 ## Installation